MartinLoef/fs-homeowners/readme.md

 Also events can be created/posted which are free to join, or where (extra) payment is needed for.

 Events can be like:
-- Clean up the garage together
+- Clean up the garage together (Join option instead of Subscribe with payment option)
-- Maintain the shared garden
+- Maintain the shared garden (Join option instead of Subscribe with payment option)
-- Organize a new year's drink
+- Organize a new year's drink (Subscribe with payment)
-- Organize a BBQ for the complex
+- Organize a BBQ for the complex (Subscribe with payment)
 - When is garbage collected
-- Next Annual VvE meeting
+- Next Annual VvE meeting (Join option instead of Subscribe with payment option)

 <b>Important thing to remind is that it is a closed community, where you can not sign up as an outsider.
 The board of the VvE is the only authority to add and remove users to this site.</b>